Semicolonstartingtexts/conversationhubstandards/standards.md

 Utility System Commands

-Deshelve…, Ask…, I’m going to my home zone…, Share… with…
+Deshelve…, Ask…, I’m going to my home zone…, Share… with…, Spec to...

 Clustering and Extending System Commands